Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Experiments and Analysis

 \subsection{Comparison with Other Methods}

-Considering that not all cooperative driving methods are suitable for multiple scenario, and unsignalized intersections are often where accidents occur most frequently \cite{10397236}.
-Therefore, we selected the three typical cooperative driving methods mentioned earlier to test our approach under unsignalized intersection scenario, including optimization-based method (iDFST)\cite{chen2022conflict}, rule-based method (Cooperitave game)\cite{fang2024cooperative}, learning-based method (MADQN)\cite{egorov2016multi}.
+Considering that not all cooperative driving methods are suitable for multiple scenarios, and unsignalized intersections are where accidents occur most frequently \cite{10397236}.
+Therefore, we selected the six typical cooperative driving methods mentioned earlier to test our approach under unsignalized intersection scenario, including optimization-based method (Cooperative game \cite{fang2024cooperative}, MCTS \cite{10706988}), rule-based method (iDFST \cite{chen2022conflict}, FCFS), learning-based method (MADQN \cite{egorov2016multi}), and LLM-based (Dilu \cite{wen2023dilu}).